 Physical aggression and violence is not accepted at the Clearview campus.

-Many girls with emotional difficulties are involved with illegal drugs, including alcohol.
+Some girls with emotional difficulties are secretly self-medicating — with illegal drugs, prescription drugs, or alcohol.
 Teenagers use drugs to cover up personal pain or hurt feelings.
-Others use drugs in a recreational way, but some slip into habitual or dependent use.
-We have a Chemical Dependency Counselor on staff who will assess each girl with a history of drug use to determine the nature and extent of her drug and alcohol use.
+Others use drugs in a recreational way, but some will slip into habitual or dependent use.
+Our therapists will assess each girl with a history of drug use to determine the nature and extent of her drug and alcohol use.
 If it is appropriate the student will go to weekly AA or NA meetings.
 Random drug testing may occur.